 I use my iPhone notepad to jot down one goal (just one!) to accomplish in the next 24 hours.
 These intentions are always simple and attainable.
 For example, today it was “hit the gym”; other times it might have to do with how I eat.
 Though these are related to personal health, taking care of myself ultimately means taking care of my business.

 This is arguably the most important part of my morning ritual.
 My kids wake up around 7:00am, so 6:00 to 7:00 is a precious chunk of time for myself.
 It might mean perfecting my French (one of my 101 Life Goals is to teach a business class en francais), getting in a quick workout, or doing some reading.

 The one thing I never do during my power hour?
 Check my email.
 We’ve all been guilty of this, but I used to reach for my phone and open my inbox first thing in the morning.
 I found opening my email so early in the day let other people dictate my priorities, making me reactive instead of proactive.

 4. Find a Way to Fuel Your Body Properly

 Plenty can happen during your 9-to-5 that gets a healthy diet off track.
 But I find being intentional about the first meal of the day (when willpower is at its peak), means I’m much more successful in maintaining good habits.

 Right now, I’m using a local meal delivery company called Vital Supply Co to make it extra-easy for me to eat well.
 They let me choose between different meal options to optimize my energy throughout the day.
 When I was younger, I would often skip lunch or stuff my face with whatever was around.
-Now I know that a healthy routine leads to healthy mind and focus, and that you can’t be a leader who is confident and energized if you’re not fueling your body right.
-Finding a healthy delivery service has made it impossible for me to miss mealtime.
+Now I know that a healthy routine leads to a healthy mind and focus and that you can’t be a leader who is confident and energized if you’re not fueling your body right.
+Finding a healthy delivery service has made it impossible for me to miss a mealtime.